-State Health Commissioner Urges New Yorkers to Get the HIV Test; 1 in 5 People with HIV Don't Know They are Infected
+State Health Commissioner Urges All New Yorkers to Get an HIV Test

 ALBANY, N.Y.
-(June 26, 2012) – In recognition of National HIV Testing Day on Wednesday, June 27, 2012, State Health Commissioner Nirav R. Shah, M.D., M.P.H., today urged New Yorkers to get tested for HIV, the virus that causes AIDS, noting that 1 in 5 New Yorkers with HIV do not know they have it.
+(June 27, 2013) - In recognition of National HIV Testing Day on Thursday, June 27, State Health Commissioner Nirav R. Shah, M.D., M.P.H., today urged all New Yorkers to get tested for HIV, the virus that causes AIDS.
+An estimated 30,000 New Yorkers carrying the HIV virus are unaware they have it.

-Under a State law that took effect September 2010, HIV testing must be offered to all persons between the ages of 13 and 64 who receive hospital or primary care services.
-This applies to hospitalized patients, persons seeking services in emergency departments, and persons receiving primary care at clinics or from physicians, physician assistants, nurse practitioners or midwives.
+Under the State's HIV testing law, which went into effect in September 2010, HIV testing must be offered to all individuals ages 13 to 64 who receive hospital or primary care services.
+The HIV test must be offered to inpatients, people seeking services in emergency departments, and people receiving primary care as outpatients at clinics or from physicians, physician assistants, nurse practitioners or midwives.

-While everyone should know his/her HIV status, testing is particularly important for those who have:
+While everyone should know their HIV status, testing is particularly important for those who have:

-- Injected drugs or steroids with others or used shared equipment (e.g. needles, syringes, works) currently or any time in their past;
+- Injected drugs or steroids with others or used shared equipment (e.g. syringes, needles, works) currently or any time in the past;

 - Been diagnosed with or been treated for hepatitis, tuberculosis (TB), or a sexually transmitted disease such as gonorrhea, Chlamydia or syphilis;